toasttsunami/hltb-js/README.md

 #  howlongtobeat-js

-This project provides a Node.js API for interacting with the HowLongToBeat website, allowing you to search for games and retrieve information about their completion times.
+A simple project that provides a Node.js API for interacting with the HowLongToBeat website, allowing you to search for games and retrieve information about their completion times.

+Heavily inspired by [ScrappyCocco's HowLongToBeat Python API](https://github.com/ScrappyCocco/HowLongToBeat-PythonAPI) and [ckatzorke's howlongtobeat javascript API](https://github.com/ckatzorke/howlongtobeat).

+This project was made due to the lack of activity by ckatzorke on their repo, whose api i was utilizing in another project, but it broke due to changed made by HowLongToBeat.

 ## Features